CHIKAMATSU TOKUZÔ

 7th lunar month of 1795: premiere of Tokusô's play "Sarumawashi Kadode no Hitofushi" in Ôsaka at the Kado no Shibai.

-11th lunar month of 1795: he takes the name of Chikamatsu Tokuzô and writes, along with Tatsuoka Mansaku and Namiki Shôzô II, the kaomise drama "Ichiban Yari Tôkai Suzuri", which is produced by Fujikawa Hachizô III (who celebrates his shûmei) at the Kado no Shibai; others main actors are Nakayama Bunshichi II, Sawamura Kunitarô I, Arashi Hinasuke II, Arashi Koroku III, Nakayama Bungorô I, Yoshizawa Iroha I, Mimasu Matsugorô I, Yamamura Giemon II, Yamamura Tomoemon I and Asao Sennosuke.
+11th lunar month of 1795: he took the name of Chikamatsu Tokuzô and wrote, along with Tatsuoka Mansaku and Namiki Shôzô II, the kaomise drama "Ichiban Yari Tôkai Suzuri", which was produced by Fujikawa Hachizô III (who celebrated his shûmei) at the Kado no Shibai; others main actors were Nakayama Bunshichi II, Sawamura Kunitarô I, Arashi Hinasuke II, Arashi Koroku III, Nakayama Bungorô I, Yoshizawa Iroha I, Mimasu Matsugorô I, Yamamura Giemon II, Yamamura Tomoemon I and Asao Sennosuke.

 4th lunar month of 1796: premiere at the Kado no Shibai of the drama "Hade Kurabe Ishikawa-zome", written by Tokuzô, Tatsuoka Mansaku and Namiki Shôzô II [more details].